 Save your completed invoice template

-To do this in Excel:
+To do save the invoice template in Excel:

 - Click on the File menu